wifisensing/PicoScenes-Manual/source/index.rst

-PicoScenes: Supercharging Your Next Wi-Fi ISAC Research!
+PicoScenes: Enabling CSI-based Wi-Fi ISAC Research!
 =============================================================

 PicoScenes is a powerful middleware for CSI-based Wi-Fi integrated sensing and communication (Wi-Fi ISAC) research that addresses two key barriers in the field: hardware limitations and software functionality.

 **Hardware Side**

 PicoScenes is compatible with a wide range of CSI-extractable devices, including commercial off-the-shelf (COTS) Wi-Fi NICs and software-defined radio (SDR) devices.
-The supported COTS NIC models include Intel Wi-Fi 6E AX210 (**AX210**), Intel Wi-Fi 6 AX200 (**AX200**), Qualcomm Atheros AR9300 (**QCA9300**), and Intel Wireless Link 5300 (**IWL5300**).
+The supported COTS NIC models include Intel Wi-Fi 6E AX210 (**AX210**), Intel Wi-Fi 6 AX200 (**AX200**), Qualcomm Atheros AR9300 (**QCA9300**), and the legendary Intel Wireless Link 5300 (**IWL5300**).
 The supported SDR devices include the HackRF One and *all* models of **USRP** devices.

 For COTS Wi-Fi NICs, PicoScenes provides many exclusive hardware features:

-- AX200/AX210 NIC: PicoScenes is the first and currently the only publicly available platform that enables **CSI extraction for 802.11ax-format** frames using commodity Wi-Fi hardware.
+- By AX200/AX210 NIC, PicoScenes is the first and currently the only publicly available platform that enables **CSI extraction for 802.11ax-format** frames using commodity Wi-Fi hardware.
 It supports CSI extraction for **all Wi-Fi formats (802.11a/g/n/ac/ax)** and **up to 160 MHz bandwidth**.
 Additionally, PicoScenes enables **CSI measurement for all overheard frames in monitor mode**, utilizing the surrounding Wi-Fi devices as excitation signals for sensing applications.

-- AX210 NIC: PicoScenes is the first and currently the only publicly available platform that enables packet injection and CSI measurement in the **Wi-Fi 6 GHz band** using the AX210 NIC.
+- By AX210 NIC, PicoScenes is the first and currently the only publicly available platform that enables packet injection and CSI measurement in the **Wi-Fi 6 GHz band** using the AX210 NIC.
 It unlocks **a total of 1.18 GHz** spectrum from 5945 MHz to 7125 MHz, providing researchers worldwide with continuous spectrum availability for Wi-Fi sensing.
 The AX210 NIC, as the next-generation of AX200, is the only Wi-Fi 6E NIC ready for Wi-Fi sensing, marking the entrance of Wi-Fi sensing into the Wi-Fi 6E era.

-- QCA9300 NIC: PicoScenes offers **arbitrary tuning for both carrier frequency and baseband sampling rate**, providing a total of **2.4 GHz-wide spectrum** availability and **2.5 to 80 MHz bandwidth**.
+- By QCA9300 NIC, PicoScenes offers **arbitrary tuning for both carrier frequency and baseband sampling rate**, providing a total of **2.4 GHz-wide spectrum** availability and **2.5 to 80 MHz bandwidth**.
 It also includes **manual Rx gain control** ranging from 0 to 66 dB.
 The platform supports QCA9300 to IWL5300 CSI measurement, as well as Tx/Rx radio-chain control and transmission of **extra spatial sounding** LTFs (HT-ELTFs).

 For SDR, PicoScenes is currently the *only* platform that can transform a SDR device into a SDR-based Wi-Fi NIC, *i.e.*, **transmitting/receiving Wi-Fi frames and measuring their CSI in real time just like a full-functional Wi-Fi NIC**.
 It has four major highlights: full protocol compliance, rich PHY-layer control, complete and all-stage PHY-layer information, and high performance.